Doctors Note Logo

 4. Limited Movement: It might be hard to move the ankle in certain directions.

 These signs happen because of damage to the ligaments in the ankle.
 Ligaments are like strong bands that help keep the bones in the right place.
 When these get hurt, the body reacts with swelling and bruising.
-If you see these signs, it's a good idea to rest and see a doctor for help.
+If you're experiencing these symptoms and want to better understand what might be causing your ankle pain, try our free AI-powered symptom checker to get personalized insights in just a few minutes, or see a doctor for professional evaluation and treatment.

 Tell your friends about us.